Prof. Oliver E Jagoutz

 Research Summary

-Fieldwork is central to Jagoutz’s research: He usually spends around 3-4 months a year in the field and has extensive field experience in: Greece, Zimbabwe, Switzerland, Italy, Pakistan, India, Mongolia, Morocco and the western US.
+Fieldwork is central to his research, with Jagoutz typically working several months a year at sites around the globe.
+Past locations have included Greece, Zimbabwe, Switzerland, Italy, Pakistan, India, Mongolia, Morocco, and the western US.

 Recent Work